LMMMEng/LMMMEng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 📝 Biography
 I am currently a third-year Ph.D. student at [Department of Computer Science](https://www.cds.hku.hk/), [The University of Hong Kong](https://www.hku.hk/), where I have the privilege of being supervised by [Prof. Yizhou Yu](https://i.cs.hku.hk/~yzyu/index.html) (ACM/IEEE Fellow).
-My research focuses on the intersection of computer vision and machine learning, particularly in developing **vision foundation models**.
+My research explores the intersection of computer vision and machine learning, with a specific focus on ``Vision Foundation Models``, ``Parameter-efficient Fine-tuning``, and ``Continual Learning``.

 # 🔥 News